PaulioRandall/go-trackable/README.md

 // readable stack traces.
 type Trackable interface {

 	// Unwrap returns the underlying cause or nil if none exists.
 	//
 	// It is designed to work with the Is function exposed by the standard errors
 	// package.
 	Unwrap() error

 	// Is returns true if the passed error is equivalent to the receiving
 	// trackable error.
 	//
 	// This is a shallow comparison so causes are not checked.
 It is designed to
 	// work with the Is function exposed by the standard errors package.
 	Is(error) bool

 	// Wrap returns a copy of the receiving error with the passed cause.
 	Wrap(cause error) error

 	// AsError returns a shallow copy of the trackable error as an error.
 	AsError() error

 	// Because returns a copy of the receiving error constructing a cause from
 	// msg and args.
 	Because(msg string, args ...any) error

 	// Because returns a copy of the receiving error constructing a cause by
 	// wrapping the passed cause with the error msg and args.
 	BecauseOf(cause error, msg string, args ...any) error

-  // Interface does the same as Because except the trackable error is marked
+	// Interface is the same as Wrap but is given an interface name as to
-  // as being at the boundary of a key interface.
+	// indicate it being at the boundary of a key interface.
 	//
 	// This allows stack traces to be partitioned so they are more meaningful,
 	// readable, and navigable.
-  Interface(msg string, args ...any) error

-  // InterfaceOf does the same as BecauseOf except the trackable error is marked
-  // as being at the boundary of a key interface.
-  //
-  // This allows stack traces to be partitioned so they are more meaningful,
-  // readable, and navigable.
-  InterfaceOf(cause error, msg string, args ...any) error
+	Interface(cause error, name string) error

-  // IsInterface returns true if the trackable error was created at the site
-  // of a key interface.
-  IsInterface() bool
+	// InterfaceName returns the name the key interface or an empty string if no
+	// name was set.
+	InterfaceName() string
 }
 ```

-`Unwrap` and `Is` are receiving functions that work with Go's standard `errors` package. `AsError` produces a shallow copy as a standard error. `Interface` and `IsInterface` are described later and are geared towards helping to create meaningful and navigable stack traces.
+`Unwrap` and `Is` are receiving functions that work with Go's standard `errors` package. `AsError` produces a shallow copy as a standard error. `Interface` is described later and geared towards helping to create meaningful and navigable stack traces.

 `Wrap`, `Because`, and `BecauseOf` are the ones we are interested in first.